csev/dj4e/assn/dj4e_tut02.md

 should also import the `Choice` model following the pattern of importing the `Question` model.
 It will make completing the assignment a lot easier.

-**Important:** DO not go back to tutorial1 on the django web site and create the folder `djangotutorial`
+**Important:** Do not go back to tutorial1 on the Django web site and create the folder `djangotutorial`
-- you already have this folder called `django_projects`.
-Make sure to do all your work in `django_projects` and not `djangotutorial`.
+- you already have this folder from the first assignment called `django_projects`.
+Make sure to do all your work in `~/django_projects/myite` and not `djangotutorial`.

 Also as a reminder, you never use `runserver` on PythonAnywhere: